 }

 However, there may be a more general use for making a copy of an object using the allocator from a different object of the same type, so it was decided to keep the functionality separate.
-Another alternative is to offer both.
+The best alternative may be to offer both.

 The name copy_swap_helper is specific to the idiom.
 However, the functionality of producing a copy of an object with an allocator from the same or a different object could have broader applicability.
 Names that convey the meaning make-a-copy-using-the-same-allocator and make-a-copy-using-the-allocator-from-x might be better choices, and I am willing to entertain such names.